Quantum dispersionless KdV hierarchy revisited: Heisenberg vertex algebra and quantum Hamiltonian structure

 \subsection{Quantum Hamiltonian structure}

-In this section, we construct a deformation quantization of Hamiltonian structure of hydrodynamic types using the Heisenberg vertex algebra.
-To this end, we will first recall the notion of a (classical) Hamiltonian structure, and one may refer to \cite{liu2018lecture} for an introduction to the general theory of Hamiltonian structures.
+In this section, we construct a deformation quantization of Hamiltonian structures of hydrodynamic types using the Heisenberg vertex algebra.
+To this end, we first recall the notion of a (classical) Hamiltonian structure, and we refer to \cite{liu2018lecture} for an introduction to the general theory of Hamiltonian structures.

 Let $M$ be an $N$-dimensional smooth manifold, and let us denote by $\mathcal A$ the ring of differential polynomials of the infinite jet bundle $J^\infty M$.
 Locally, if we choose a coordinate system $(v^1,\dots,v^N)$ of $M$, then